Department of Humanities

-The B.A. in History degree at Clayton State turned 16 years old this year.
-Since the program's inception in Fall semester 2003, nearly 200 students have graduated.
+The B.A. in History degree at Clayton State turned 17 years old this year.
+Since the program's inception in Fall semester 2003, over 200 students have graduated.
 Our former students are now teaching high school or college-level history, working for historical agencies, museums and archives, practicing law, holding federal and state government jobs, managing businesses and providing financial advice, pursuing advanced degrees, and serving the communities in which they live.
 Our graduates have discovered the many different things you can do with a history degree, and they know firsthand how studying history gives you skills which you can take anywhere you want to go in life.

 In fact, in terms of High Demand Essential Skills (HIDES), those skills which employers and hiring managers say they valued most in college graduates, history majors have a competitive advantage over other students.
 As the following Workforce Readiness Matrix for our B.A. in History program shows, students who major in history at Clayton State get large doses of Computer Literacy, Cross-Cultural Competency, Emotional/Social Intelligence, Global Perspectives, Information Literacy, Novel/Adaptive Thinking, Sense Making, Transdisciplinarity and Teamwork - Collaboration.
 The numbers below indicate percentage of course outcomes within our history program which help students to develop a given skill.

 In an era of specialization, when many students choose the narrow path of occupational training, we argue that the best education is still the broad one.
 The study of history helps develop skills which are never antiquated.
 Careful and accurate research, perceptive and creative analysis, open-minded consideration of many viewpoints, clear and precise writing will never become obsolete.